stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 pointed upward, as if to the outer world, then closed his eyes and made signs as of a mole burrowing.
 Then he opened his eyes again and pointed downward, in order to indicate his descent of the great slope.
-Experimentally he blended a spoken word or two with his gestures--for example, pointing successively to himself and to all of his visitors and saying"un hombre", and then pointing to himself alone and very carefully pronouncing his individual name, Pánfilo de Zamacona.
+Experimentally he blended a spoken word or two with his gestures--for example, pointing successively to himself and to all of his visitors and saying _"un hombre"_, and then pointing to himself alone and very carefully pronouncing his individual name, Pánfilo de Zamacona.